John Sears, who helped guide Nixon and Reagan to the White House, dies at 79

 Mr. Sears was a precocious political operative who joined Nixon’s law firm in his 20s and helped engineer his boss’s triumph in the Republican primary of 1968, ultimately leading to Nixon’s victory over Democrat Hubert H. Humphrey in the general election.

-Eight years later, Mr. Sears became known for leading Reagan’s challenge to President Gerald Ford, which nearly resulted in a political coup that would have seized the GOP nomination from a sitting president.
-The daring maneuver, which fell short at the Republican convention, raised Reagan’s national profile and led to his victory in the 1980 presidential election.
+Eight years later, Mr. Sears became known for leading Reagan’s challenge to President Gerald R. Ford, which nearly resulted in a political coup that would have seized the GOP nomination from a sitting president.
+The daring maneuver, which fell short at the Republican National Convention, raised Reagan’s national profile and led to his victory in the 1980 presidential election.

 By then, however, Mr. Sears was watching from the sidelines, forced out of his job after clashes with other political advisers and Reagan himself — and for what many observers considered an icy disdain for his candidate’s intellect, conservatism and jovial manner on the campaign trail.